jpetto/irl-hugo/README.md

 ## Adding new epsidoes

-Simply run:

 1. `hugo new episodes/201X-XX-XX-episode-XX-episode-title-here.md`

-You can just create this file by hand in the filesystem, but the above command will use the `archetypes/episodes.md` template to populate all the necessary front matter.
+You can create this file by hand in the filesystem, but the above command will use the `archetypes/episodes.md` template to populate all the necessary front matter, saving you precious, precious time.

 ## Adding new pages

-This probably won't happen often, but if needed, simply run:
+This probably won't happen often, but if needed, run:

 1. `hugo new somepage.md`